How to Liquidate a Company in Ecuador

 From a practical perspective, both cases have the same legal effects.

-Common FAQs for Liquidating an entity in Ecuador
+FAQs for liquidating an entity in Ecuador

-Based on our extensive experience these are the common questions and doubts of our clients when liquidating a local entity
+Based on our extensive experience these are the common questions we receive from clients about liquidating an entity in Ecuador.

 In general terms, the dissolution, liquidation and cancellation of a company or a foreign branch in Ecuador can be a complicated process.
 It’s crucial that the Liquidator takes care to adhere to all corporate regulations when liquidating a company in Ecuador.